The importance of safe spaces in sports

 At TRIBE Yoga Base, for example, we have no gender-specific changing rooms, but the participants can go to a different room to change, if required.
 The toilets are not gender-specific but open to everyone.
 We use gender-neutral language in our online interaction and in the communication with participants.

-What tips do you have for other partners so that they can create safe spaces for employees and members?
+What tips do you have for other partners so that they can create safer spaces for employees and members?

 What is very important to me is creating awareness, specifically with training.
 I would like for studios to take advantage of such training and to be aware that, for example, while yoga strives to be very open to the outside world (yoga is for everyone), there is only one very specific group represented in studios, both as teachers and as students, who are mostly white, straight-cis-women in the normal-weight range.
 For queer people to feel more welcome, more queer yoga teachers should be hired.
 My tip: listen to queer people, read books, attend training classes, confront your privileges and prejudices and once again: Be an ally!